OARelatedWork: A Large-Scale Dataset of Related Work Sections with Full-texts from Open Access Sources: OARelatedWork Dataset

 To create a suitable dataset for the generation of related work sections, we search in our corpus for documents containing related work-like section.
 This means that we are not looking just for sections with the \emph{``Related Work''} headline, but also, e.g., \emph{``Background''}, \emph{``Related Literature''}, and \emph{``Literature Review''}.
 The \emph{``Background''} is only considered valid when there is another section named \emph{``Introduction''} to avoid confusion.

 In this way, we were able to find more than half a million documents with related work-like sections.
 However, we decided to filter them further to increase the quality of our final set.
-Our pipeline filters out each related work that violates the following conditions: \begin{itemize} \item Contains at least three sentences. \item Must cite at least two documents. \item Every citation group in the related work section must have at least one linked document. \end{itemize} We define a citation group as a sequence of subsequent citation spans (e.g., \emph{[1][4][6]}).
+Our pipeline filters out each related work that (i) contains fewer than three sentences, (ii) cites fewer than two documents, or (iii) contains \emph{citation group} without a linked document.

+We define a \emph{citation group} as a sequence of subsequent citation spans (e.g., \emph{[1][4][6]}).
 The condition to groups is used because having full coverage of cited papers is unrealistic in an open-access setup.
 We believe that having at least one representative of each group is a good approximation, as it is often the case that citations in a group are cited for similar reasons.

 We also make sure that every target document, for which the related work is generated, and all cited documents have an abstract.

 In this way we obtain 94~450 papers with related work section and 5~824~689 unique cited papers in selected related work sections.